 “Well,” said Paul, “I wish that you won’t be my first girlfriend, because I want to marry you, and it would be too soppy and too soon to marry my first sweetheart…”

-“It’s not a plan,” said Paul, “It’s a prediction.
+“It’s not a plan,” said Paul, “it’s a prediction.
 We’ve both got magic in our families.
-Yours has got more than mine, but neither us can marry anyone else, because nobody else would understand us.”
+Yours has got more than mine, but neither of us can marry anyone else, because nobody else would understand us.”

 It was time to go to the cinema.
 Katie was a little overwhelmed by what Paul had said, and not really sure if it was good or bad – I mean, did he like her?
 He hadn’t really said so.
 He seemed to be saying that they were sort of stuck with each other, like it or not.
 It wasn’t exactly romantic.

-In the foyer of the cinema, a gaggle of girls about their age was hanging around.
+In the foyer of the cinema, a gaggle of girls about their age were hanging around.
 They were dolled up with loads of make-up, fancy hair-dos, and glittery clothes.
-“I’m So glad you didn’t come out looking like those girls,” said Paul.
-It was about the nearest he had got to a complement.
+“I’m so glad you didn’t come out looking like those girls,” said Paul.
+It was about the nearest he had got to a compliment.

 They found their seats in the screen room.
 As Katie was taking off her coat, she felt in her pocket for the chocolate bars.
 She asked Paul: